 A paraphrase or summary of someone else's spoken or written wordsContributions of ideas by others with whom you have collaborated

-(Continued)
+Citing Document Sources- Part 1: In-Text Citations (Continued)

 There are numerous formats used to document (cite) sources.
-In all of them, the basic purpose is simple: provide enough information to readers to enable them to locate the source you used and the material you incorporated.) ──
+In all of them, the basic purpose is simple: provide enough information to readers to enable them to locate the source you used and the material you incorporated.
+The reader can refer to the references (also known as the bibliography) ─see Part II: Building a list of references─ for more information

+Your instructor will tell you which format to use in your assignments.
+The Library has copies of all the common format (style) guides

-In the case of books and journals, the citation should include the
+.An in-text citations should include the

 author's name,

+year of publication

 page number

-Many onlyopposite of

-publication information (title of the journal, publisher, publication date), and

-page number(s) of the passage you used.

-Web address (URL) or DOI (Document Object Identifier) if using Web sites

-date visited, if using a Web site

-Your instructor will tell you which format to use in your assignments.
-The Library has copies of all the common format (style) guides.
+Many reference formats require a page number only if a direct quote is used in your work

+Direct quotes use the exact words of the author, which is the opposite of paraphrasing.